aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

 ## Basic information

-Name:
+Name: Aspen Han

-CNetID:
+CNetID: xiangyuhan

-Section:
+Section: 1

-Research project title:
+Research project title: "Too hard to get: the role of probabilistic expectations and cognitive complexity in destructive multi-dimensional reference points"

-Submission date:
+Submission date: 25/02/2025

-Submission number (1-4):
+Submission number (1-4): 1

-Project GitHub repository URL:
+Project GitHub repository URL: https://github.com/aspenhan/destructive-multi-dimensional-reference-points.git

-Filename of manuscript .qmd:
+Filename of manuscript .qmd: manuscript-apa.qmd

-Filename of knitted .pdf:
+Filename of knitted .pdf: manuscript-apa.pdf

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project:
+Describe whether and how you used AI/LLMs when completing this project: Yes, I used chatgpt-4o for modifying and debuggin code.

 Optionally (for engagement points) reflect on your use of AI: